animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-With Apache Geode’s *Cluster Configuration Service*, any additional peer members added to the cluster of servers to handle the increased load (on the backend) will also have the same configuration, for example:
+With Apache Geode's *Cluster Configuration Service*, any additional peer members added to the cluster of servers to handle the increased load (on the backend) will also have the same configuration, for example: